 - Make sure the locking tab on the back of the disk is in the unlocked position (so that the square hole is closed). - If you see a message reporting that the disk is not initialized, and you know that it has been initialized, eject the disk and carefully insert it again.
 If the same message appears, the disk is probably damaged.
 (You may be able to recover the information on it with Disk First Aid or a disk-recovery program; see "Testing and Repairing Disks" later in this chapter.) - If you see a message reporting that the disk is full, eject that disk and insert another that has adequate space for your document, or erase unneeded files from the disk. - Check the disk for obvious damage to the plastic case or the sliding metal shutter. - Insert a different disk and try saving again.
 If you can't save on the second disk, the problem may be with the disk drive. - Before concluding that the disk drive is the problem, save your files on a disk in a different drive, if you have one, and then restart the Macintosh.
 Try using a disk that you know is not damaged in the suspect drive.
-See your service provider if you still can't save any files using that drive.
+If you still can't save any files using that drive, consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for assistance.